-MATH 430\ THE HISTORY OF MATHEMATICS (3) General view of the development of the elementary branches of mathematics, growth of higher mathematics in the eighteenth and nineteenth centuries.
-(Prerequisite: Twelve (12) hours of college mathematics)

-MATH 431\ USES OF COMPUTERS IN MATHEMATICS (3) Role and nature of computers as tools in problem solving; impact of computers on mathematics; application of computers to modeling and simulating mathematical situations.
-(Prerequisites: MATH 241 and MATH 242 or consent of the instructor)

-MATH 433\ CONCEPTS AND STRUCTURE OF MATHEMATICS (3) Structure of the number system, elements of set theory, properties of real numbers, and basic concepts of the mathematical systems.
-(Prerequisite: Instructor's consent)

-MATH 437\ CONTEMPORARY MATHEMATICS AND ITS APPLICATIONS (3) Applications of various mathematical topics and mathematical needs of people in some of the trades, professions and scientific disciplines.
-(Prerequisite: MATH 314 or instructor's consent)

-MATH 439\ ADVANCED CALCULUS I (3) The real number system; elementary point set theory; sequences and series; continuity; differentiation and integration.
-(Prerequisites: MATH 314 and either MATH 331 or CS 124)

-MATH 440\ ADVANCED CALCULUS II (3) Functions of several variables including partial derivative, multiple integrals, and mapping from Euclidean m-space to Euclidean n-space.
-(Prerequisite: MATH 439 or consent of the instructor)

-MATH 460\ INTRODUCTION TO COMPLEX ANALYSIS (3) Complex numbers and complex geometry; limits, continuity, derivatives, and the Cauchy-Riemann equations; analytic and harmonic functions; Cauchy's Integral Theorem and its consequences.
-(Prerequisites: MATH 314 and MATH 331)

-MATH 462\ INTRODUCTION TO TOPOLOGY (3) Topics include metric spaces, connectedness, and compactness.
+- MATH 430 THE HISTORY OF MATHEMATICS (3) General view of the development of the elementary branches of mathematics, growth of higher mathematics in the eighteenth and nineteenth centuries.
+(Prerequisite: Twelve (12) hours of college mathematics) - MATH 431 USES OF COMPUTERS IN MATHEMATICS (3) Role and nature of computers as tools in problem solving; impact of computers on mathematics; application of computers to modeling and simulating mathematical situations.
+(Prerequisites: MATH 241 and MATH 242 or consent of the instructor) - MATH 433 CONCEPTS AND STRUCTURE OF MATHEMATICS (3) Structure of the number system, elements of set theory, properties of real numbers, and basic concepts of the mathematical systems.
+(Prerequisite: Instructor's consent) - MATH 437 A SURVEY OF MATHEMATICAL IDEAS (3) Designed to review major topics taught in the secondary school and supplement the technical material of other mathematics coursed required for teacher preparation and certification.
+The use of technology is included along with national and state mathematics standards and TEXES competencies.
+Three hours of lecture per week.
+(Prerequisite: MATH 243 or instructor's consent of the instructor.
+Formerly known as contemporary math and its applications). - MATH 439 ADVANCED CALCULUS I (3) The real number system; elementary point set theory; sequences and series; continuity; differentiation and integration.
+(Prerequisites: MATH 314 and either MATH 331 or CS 124) - MATH 460 INTRODUCTION TO COMPLEX ANALYSIS (3) Complex numbers and complex geometry; limits, continuity, derivatives, and the Cauchy-Riemann equations; analytic and harmonic functions; Cauchy's Integral Theorem and its consequences.
+(Prerequisites: MATH 243 and MATH 331) - MATH 462 INTRODUCTION TO TOPOLOGY (3) Topics include metric spaces, connectedness, and compactness.
 The topology of Euclidean spaces is discussed in detail as well as its generalization to non-metric topological spaces.
-(Prerequisites: MATH 314 and MATH 331)

-MATH 471\ TOPICS IN MATHEMATICS I (3) New developments and trends in mathematics are discussed.
+(Prerequisites: MATH 243 and MATH 331) - MATH 471 TOPICS IN MATHEMATICS I (3) New developments and trends in mathematics are discussed.
 Three hours of lecture per week.
-(Prerequisites: Consent of the instructor)

-MATH 471\ TOPICS IN MATHEMATICS II (3) Continuation of Math 471.
+(Prerequisites: Consent of the instructor) - MATH 471 TOPICS IN MATHEMATICS II (3) Continuation of Math 471.
 Three hours of lecture per week.
-(Prerequisites: Consent of the instructor)

-MATH 473\ PROBABILITY AND STATISTICS I (3) Introduction to probability and statistical inference making use of the calculus developed in Math 241 and MATH 242.
-(Prerequisites: MATH 241 and 242)

-MATH 474\ PROBABILITY AND STATISTICS II (3) Moments of distributions and Stieltjes integral; joint density functions; conditional means; moment generating functions; sequences of random variables; distribution theory; and hypothesis testing.
+(Prerequisites: Consent of the instructor) - MATH 473 PROBABILITY AND STATISTICS I (3) Introduction to probability and statistical inference making use of the calculus developed in Math 241 and MATH 242.
+(Prerequisites: MATH 241 and 242) - MATH 474 PROBABILITY AND STATISTICS II (3) Moments of distributions and Stieltjes integral; joint density functions; conditional means; moment generating functions; sequences of random variables; distribution theory; and hypothesis testing.
 (Prerequisite: MATH 473)

-MATH 475 INTRODUCTION TO MODERN ALGEBRA (3) Group theory; Lagrange's Theorem; Isomorphism Theorem; Cayley's Theorem; rings and fields.
+MATH 475INTRODUCTION TO MODERN ALGEBRA (3) Group theory; Lagrange's Theorem; Isomor-phism Theorem; Cayley's Theorem; rings and fields.
 (Prerequisite: MATH 336 or instructor's consent)

-MATH 490 INDEPENDENT STUDY: UNDERGRADUATE (3) Intensive study of a topic in mathematics under the direction of a faculty member.
+MATH 490INDEPENDENT STUDY: UNDERGRADUATE (3) Intensive study of a topic in mathematics under the direction of a faculty member.
 (Prerequisites: Consent of the instructor)

-MATH 499\ SEMINAR (3) Various topics in mathematics discussed.
+MATH 499 SEMINAR (3) Various topics in mathematics discussed.
 (Prerequisite: Instructor's consent)